The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 There’s also the beautiful Grindslow Knoll, not part of the route but a great hill.
 As you follow the path around you’ll reach a path giving you the option to go up here!
 (Option to shorten walk here)

 Make sure you continue walking west towards Crowden Tower, which is the halfway mark on the walk.
-(Option to shorten walk here)
+(Option to shorten hike here)

-At Crowden Tower, make your way through the boulders which are dotted around on this section.
+At Crowden Tower, make your way through the boulders which are dotted around on this section, known as the Woolpacks.
 There are various different ways through here, but if you stick to the lower tracks you’ll eventually make your way out onto the flagstones that lead to Noe Stool

 From Noe Stool, you can see the iconic Edale Rocks, but you now want to head down a single track to a large cairn.